greganswer/devnotes/rails/1_server_setup.md

 1. Select *Ubuntu 16.04 LTS x64*
 1. Select *$10/month*
 1. Choose a hostname
+1. Add a staging A record to DNS

 ## Log in to server and add server user account